New Mexico Gun Laws & Firearms Safety Practice Exam

 Question: 1 / 400

-Can individuals convicted of a felony own a firearm in New Mexico?
+Can a non-resident apply for a concealed handgun license in New Mexico?

 Get further explanation with Examzify DeepDiveBeta